-GEORGE C. STONEY, a veteran maker of documentaries, lifelong media activist and professor of film at New York University, is subject of a biographical documentary in progress directed by Mike Hazard.
+GEORGE C. STONEY, the late documentary filmmaker, lifelong media activist and professor of film at New York University, is subject of a biographical documentary in progress directed by Mike Hazard.
 The film is dubbed A HAPPY COLLABORATOR.

 Watch a scene from the work in progress, called POINT OF VIEW.